zoroqi/srid.ca/imported/Setting up i3 on Thinkpads running NixOS.md

 };
 ```

-You will also have to instruct X to merge these resources using `xrdb`.
-If you are configuring i3 using NixOS (not home-manager) configuration, you can do this as follows:
+You will also have to instruct X to merge these resources using `xrdb` on startup.
+When configuring i3 using configuration.nix (not home-manager) configuration, you can do this as follows:

 ```nix
 windowManager.i3.extraSessionCommands = ''